SmartTokenLabs/TokenScript/doc/design_paper.md

 To unleash their potential, tokens need to become a lot more sophisticated and switch from the payment side to the delivery side.
 Several requirements must be fulfilled to enable this:

-__1. Tokenisation means representing all kind of assets as a token on a blockchain.__ This requires bundling a token with its *transactions rules* and *behaviour patterns*.
+__1. Tokenisation means representing all kind of assets as a token on a blockchain__ This requires bundling a token with its *transactions rules* and *behaviour patterns*.
 It takes them off the system where they initially grew in and frees them to be traded or used in *different contexts*.

-__2. Tokenisation must allow users to interact with different systems through the tokens:__ In the car example, the car token contains code to interact with a *smart lock* (the *Open*, *Start*, *Lock* actions) and the maker's own *web service* (the *Locate* action).
+__2. Tokenisation must allow users to interact with different systems through the tokens__ In the car example, the car token contains code to interact with a *smart lock* (the *Open*, *Start*, *Lock* actions) and the maker's own *web service* (the *Locate* action).
 The *List for sharing* is provided by *another third party service* which tokenises the usage of the car by hours or days and sells them piecemeal.
 The token needs to work in other environments - while the owner must be able to access all those markets solely through this Token.

-__3. Also, a token must be renderable and associate with the actions it can perform in the user's wallet:__ In the car example, if the registration expired, the web component at work would paint the Registration Token red or display a warning.
+__3. Also, a token must be renderable and associate with the actions it can perform in the user's wallet__ In the car example, if the registration expired, the web component at work would paint the Registration Token red or display a warning.
 Actions like *List for sharing* will not be available with an expired car rego, and the integrated token interface should clearly pass that message to the user.

-__4. It must allow new protocols to be developed on tokens:__ In the car example, collateralization might be an additional protocol, an ERC in Ethereum context.
+__4. It must allow new protocols to be developed on tokens__ In the car example, collateralization might be an additional protocol, an ERC in Ethereum context.
 The protocol might have its own implementation and the car token might pre-date it.
 Similarly, there are streaming, communication, staking or other protocols (See "Magic" chapter).
 The framework must allow them to exist and work with tokens.

-__5. A token must carry trust relationship and business context to 3rd parties:__ In the car example, the insurance token provides Roadside Assistance service through NRMA, another company not directly contracted by the driver.
+__5. A token must carry trust relationship and business context to 3rd parties__ In the car example, the insurance token provides Roadside Assistance service through NRMA, another company not directly contracted by the driver.
 Yet the driver might access this function through the insurance token and immediately be identified as qualified for help.
 In this example, *Trust relationship* means that the user indirectly trusts NRMA to provide roadside assistance, to obtain the user's GPS location and identity information at the time of emergency. *Business context* means the customer's qualification for roadside assistance, like insurance paid, location in the range of service and annual cap not reached etc. In this story both *trust relationship* and *business context* has to be in the token, not centralised through the insurance company's web service since the two have different a) availability, b) privacy and c) integration requirements[^abc].

 These are just a few examples of requirements of a token.
 In the following chapter we will investigate how the commonly used tokens, ERC20 or ERC721 on Ethereum, fulfil these requirements.